Getting Started

 GITLAB_SKIP_TLS_VERIFY=trueCommon configurations

 Section titled “Common configurations”GITLAB_URL=https://gitlab.internal.company.comGITLAB_TOKEN=glpat-xxxxxxxxxxxxxxxxxxxxGITLAB_URL=https://gitlab.company.com:8443GITLAB_TOKEN=glpat-xxxxxxxxxxxxxxxxxxxxGITLAB_URL=http://gitlab.local:3000GITLAB_TOKEN=glpat-xxxxxxxxxxxxxxxxxxxxGITLAB_URL=https://gitlab.internal.company.comGITLAB_TOKEN=glpat-xxxxxxxxxxxxxxxxxxxxGITLAB_SKIP_TLS_VERIFY=trueBoth GitLab CE (free) and EE (Premium/Ultimate) are fully supported.
-For EE-exclusive features like DORA metrics, epics, and vulnerability management, enable the Enterprise/Premium catalog with GITLAB_ENTERPRISE=true in stdio mode or --enterprise/auto-detection in HTTP mode.
+For EE-exclusive features like DORA metrics, epics, and vulnerability management, set GITLAB_TIER=premium (or GITLAB_TIER=ultimate) in stdio mode or use --tier=premium/--tier=ultimate in HTTP mode.
+When unset, the tier is detected from GET /license (fallback free).
+The legacy boolean GITLAB_ENTERPRISE=true and --enterprise flag are still honored for compatibility but are deprecated.
 See Configuration for all available options.

 Verify the setup